arnaudin/arnaudin.github.io/_posts/2015-12-20-favorite-podcasts.md

 - [Rick Rubin](http://fourhourworkweek.com/2015/05/15/rick-rubin/)
 - [Arnold Schwarzenegger](http://fourhourworkweek.com/2015/02/02/arnold-schwarzenegger/)

-Seriously, that was just the short list...
+Seriously, that was just the shortlist...

 ## [Limetown](http://www.limetownstories.com/)

 ![Limetown](/images/posts/podcasts/limetown.jpg "Limetown"){:.img-33vh}

-I get the same feeling I did during the first season of Lost, delivered through a modern radio-drama.
+I get the same feeling I did during the first season of Lost, delivered through a modern radio drama.
 I sent this to a number of friends, a couple who took it to be a true story.
 It's that good.
 Chilling and suspenseful.

 Season 1 has ended, so it's a great time to catch up.
 Really hope we see more like this in 2016.